MovieLabs/OMC/Docs/Tech-Notes/Asset-2.md

 Similarly functional properties can be included.
 These may also be subsets of existing metadata, for example the ordering for a set of assets in some sort of sequence or timing information, and information related to a particular functional use.

 ## Examples
-The following examples use a pseudo representation of the JSON for brevity with only the pertinent attributes include, the structural and functional characteristics can contain specific properties related to each of these elements.
-For example, an image may have a width and height as part of it's structural characteristics
+The following examples use a pseudo representation of the JSON and a similar pseudo example of how parameters in the current resolver spec can be represented.

 As part of the 2030 vision we advocate for the use of a resolution system, where identifiers are used to resolve a location of a resource, we include examples of how the JSON can map to resolver entries, for more details on how resolvers work and implementation see here: [Through the Looking Glass](https://movielabs.com/through-the-looking-glass/).
 If you are not using a resolver, this can be ignored.
 The resolver examples do not cover all possible ways of using the resolver with Assets.